 After playing the latest entry, I can understand the passion of the series’ fans.
 Sakura Wars is so many things: Japanese theatre, war, giant robots, music, and anime.
-It’s so many exciting things all wrapped up in a visual novel/strategy RPG hybrid that immerses and stages drama with gameplay, while the latest entry sadly trades its SRPG (Strategic RPG) roots for simplistic combat.
+It’s so many exciting things all wrapped up in a visual novel/strategy RPG hybrid that immerses and stages drama with gameplay.
+At the same time, the latest entry sadly trades its SRPG (Strategic RPG) roots for simplistic combat.
 The combat is super simple, which can be grating for long periods but feels good and is easy enough to accommodate those with little action game experience.

-You play as five different characters all with different weapons and special moves.
+You play as five different characters, all with different weapons and special moves.
 However, you barely even have a move list, just slight differences to your combo by switching up Circle and Triangle (your light and heavy attacks).
-Each character also has only one special move, but characters like Claris and Anastasia have unique mechanics where they aim their special moves.
+Each character also has only one special move, but characters like Claris and Anastasia have unique mechanics to aim their special moves.
 There’s also a slow down mechanic where doing a perfect dodge slows time down, which allows you to land a plethora of hits on the enemy in your view.
 Sadly there isn’t any depth, but the flashy combat and switching characters kept me satiated.
-Every character feels good with the gun-toting Anastasia seeming to be the most powerful.
+Every character feels good, with the gun-toting Anastasia seeming to be the most powerful.
 Characters like the protagonist Kamiyama and the heroine Sakura also feel very fast and fluid to play.
-The hammer-wielding Hatsuho deals major damage, while Azami and Claris felt lagged behind the others in terms of raw damage or speed.
+The hammer-wielding Hatsuho deals major damage, while Azami and Claris felt lagged behind the others regarding raw damage or speed.

 As a visual novel, I also found the game very compelling despite my lack of experience with the genre.
 The timed prompts add a sense of urgency and intensity to choosing dialogue.
-Knowing what you want to say and picking an option as fast as you can also feel very satisfying.
+Knowing what you want to say and picking an option as fast as possible also feel very satisfying.
 The first person “teté-teté” sections are also nice since you get up close and personal with your favorite characters-which I all found very lovable.
-Unlike the average VN, this game takes place inside a 3D world with 3D environments so it was also really nice to navigate and explore-rather than waiting for the game to happen at its own pace with regular textboxes and static images.
+Unlike the average VN, this game takes place inside a 3D world with 3D environments.
+Hence, it was also really nice to navigate and explore-rather than waiting for the game to happen at its own pace with regular textboxes and static images.

-I felt that Tite Kubo, best known for the hit shonen Bleach (as well as Zombie Powder and Burn the Witch) was the perfect fit for the soft reboot of the series.
+I felt that Tite Kubo, best known for the hit shonen Bleach (as well as Zombie Powder and Burn the Witch), was the perfect fit for the series’s soft reboot.
 His sharp and sleek style is perfect for kimonos, swords, and cool characters-all of which are in the DNA of Sakura Wars.

 The other combat revues are designed by different character designers such as Shigenori Soejima (Persona), Noizi Ito (The Melancholy of Haruhi Suzymiya), Yukiko Horiguchi (K-On), BunBun (Sword Art Online), Fumikane Shimada (Girls und Panzer), and Ken Sugimori (Pokémon).

-I can’t compare the writing of the latest Sakura Wars to previous entries As a newcomer, I felt a sense of history through the inclusion of classic characters like Sumire Kanzaki, one of the main characters from the original game and a series favorite, along with story moments I think longtime fans will resonate with.
+I can’t compare the writing of the latest Sakura Wars to previous entries.
+As a newcomer, I felt a sense of history by including classic characters like Sumire Kanzaki, one of the main characters from the original game and a series favorite, along with story moments I think longtime fans will resonate with.
 By the end of the game, I truly felt like I had just finished an 80’s, 90’s or early 2000’s mecha anime-similar to something Gainax would put out with idols and giant robot fights in space.
 Sakura War‘s narrative isn’t high brow or deep.
-While I did find the game “tropey”, it’s also filled to the brim with hype and emotional satisfaction.
+While I did find the game “tropey,” it’s also filled to the brim with hype and emotional satisfaction.
 It’s about a found family fighting for their home and dreams against malicious demons and naysayers who think they should throw in the towel.

 Sakura Wars is a flawed action game but incredibly satisfying visual novel.
 It warmed my heart and compelled me to keep playing despite its shortcomings as an action game.